Efficient Transductive Online Learning via Randomized Rounding: The Minimax Forecaster

 \section{The Minimax Forecaster}

-We start by introducing the sequential game of prediction with expert advice ---see~\cite{CesaBianchiLu06}.
+We start by formally introducing our online learning setting, known as prediction with expert advice (see \cite{CesaBianchiLu06}).
 The game is played between a forecaster and an adversary, and is specified by an outcome space $\Ycal$, a prediction space $\Pcal$, a nonnegative loss function $\ell : \Pcal\times\Ycal\to\reals$, which measures the discrepancy between the forecaster's prediction and the outcome, and an expert class $\Fcal$.
-Here we focus on classes $\Fcal$ of \textsl{static experts}, whose prediction at each round $t$ does not depend on the outcome in previous rounds.
+Here we focus on classes $\Fcal$ of \textsl{static experts}, whose prediction at each round $t$ do not depend on the outcome in previous rounds.
 Therefore, we think of each $\boldf\in \Fcal$ simply as a sequence $\boldf = (f_1,f_2,\dots)$ where each $f_t\in\Pcal$.
 At each step $t=1,2,\dots$ of the game, the forecaster outputs a prediction $p_t\in\Pcal$ and simultaneously the adversary reveals an outcome $y_t\in\Ycal$.
 The forecaster's goal is to predict the outcome sequence almost as well as the best expert in the class $\Fcal$, irrespective of the outcome sequence $\by = (y_1,y_2,\dots)$.
 The performance of a forecasting strategy $A$ is measured by the worst-case regret